 - BEECs must be provided on request to potential buyers or lessees at the time of sale, lease or sublease

 - BEECs must also be publicly accessible on the Building Energy Efficiency Register.
-The Australian Government Department of Industry, Science, Energy and Resources approves BEEC applications and adds the BEEC to the Register
+The Australian Government Department of Climate Change, Energy, the Environment and Waters approves BEEC applications and adds the BEEC to the Register

 - The building’s NABERS Energy for offices star rating from the BEEC must be included in any advertising material for the sale, lease or sublease

 - Building owners or lessors can display the BEEC in their premises and use it to promote the energy efficiency of the building to help market the building or area to prospective buyers or tenants.

 How long does a BEEC stay current?

 BEECs are valid for up to 12 months.
 The current to date can be found in the top right of the first page of the BEEC.

 A BEEC remains current until either the NABERS Energy for offices rating or TLA expires, whichever is first.
 This will depend on whether a new or pre-existing rating is used.
 For example, if the NABERS Energy rating is valid until 23 September 2013 and the lighting assessment is valid until 14 March 2014, the approved BEEC expires on 23 September 2013.

 To assist building owners, the CBD Program is using a single-step BEEC application process to streamline the approval.
 Along with this single-step process, both NABERS and CBD are allowing an application renewal process to ensure the maximum period of 12 months can be achieved for a BEEC, similar to how you would renew your car registration or insurance.
 This streamlined process reduces the burden on the industry to comply with their disclosure obligations.